 As the fastest-growing source of new energy, solar power represents an exciting and innovative way to produce clean, sustainable energy that is beneficial for everyone.

 Although relatively small in terms of market penetration, Canada’s use of solar energy is increasing.
 Since 2004, installed capacity for solar thermal power has seen an annual compound growth rate of 13.8 per cent.
-From 2008 to 2014, installed capacity for solar photovoltaic power reached 1,843 MWs.
-(Source Natural resources Canada website)
+From 2008 to 2014, installed capacity for solar photovoltaic power reached 1,843 MW.
+(Source: Natural Resources Canada website)

-Thanks to its modularity, this technology can be used for residential systems of a few kW in size up to hundreds of MWs for utility-scale power plants.
+Thanks to its scalability, this technology can be used for residential systems of a few kW in size up to unility-scale power plants of hundreds of MW.

 Did you know?

 - Since 2008, U.S. installations have grown seventeen-fold, from 1.2 gigawatts (GW) to an estimated 30 GW today.